LLNL/py-hostlist/docs/source/basic_usage.rst

 ``-t, --tighten``
  Return a hostlist string
 ``-m, --minus``
- Subtract second HOSTLIST arg from first HOSTLIST ``-i, --intersection``
+ Subtract all HOSTLIST args from first HOSTLIST
+``-i, --intersection``
  Intersection of all HOSTLIST args
+``-x, --exclude``
+ Exclude all HOSTLIST args from first HOSTLIST
+``-X, --xor``
+ Symmetric difference of all HOSTLIST args
 ``-u, --union``
  Union of all HOSTLIST arguments
 ``-n, --nth=N``
  Output the host at index N
+``-R, --remove``
+ Remove all occurences of NODE from HOSTLIST
 ``-S, --sort``
  Return sorted HOSTLIST
-``-c, --count``
- Print the number of hosts
 ``-F, --find=HOST``
  Output position of HOST in result HOSTLIST